voxpupuli/puppet-jenkins_job_builder/README.md

 ####`delay`
 The time (in seconds) to delay the creatation of the Jenkins job.
 This is to avoid issues where Jenkins restarts during a puppet run.

+####`service_name`
+The name of the jenkins service to restart when configuration changes are made.
+Defaults to 'jenkins'

 ##Reference